Anthropic Principle

 * Views: (Stoeger) The weak anthropic principle is a logical necessity, but the strong version only makes sense if variations in initial conditions, values of the constants, or laws of nature allow some scope for anthropic selection; The multiverse proposal may accommodate this possibility; (Smolin) It is only justifiable if one has a theory that independently predicts the existence of different universes, and such a theory, to be scientific, must be falsifiable, such as his natural selection theory.

-> Related topics: see Civilizations; foundations of quantum mechanics [micro-anthropic principle]; Large Number Hypothesis; solar system [comets]; spacetime topology.
+> Related topics: see civilizations; foundations of quantum mechanics [micro-anthropic principle]; Large-Number Hypothesis; spacetime topology.

 "The anthropic principle is the duct tape of cosmology" – Rocky Kolb